cbdevnet/midimonster/backends/lua.md

 #### Known bugs / problems

-Using `output` as an input channel name to a Lua instance does not work, as the interpreter has `output` globally assigned to the event output function.
-Using `output` as an output channel name via `output("output", value)` works as intended.
+Using any of the interface functions (`output`, `interval`, `input\_value`, `output\_value`) as an input channel name to a Lua instance will not call any handler functions.
+Using these names as arguments to the output and value interface functions works as intended.

+Output values will not trigger corresponding input event handlers unless the channel is mapped back in the MIDIMonster configuration.

 The path to the Lua source files is relative to the current working directory.
 This may lead to problems when copying configuration between installations.